Magikcraft/minecraft-rest-console/README.md

 This Minecraft plugin provides a REST server that allows you to issue commands via REST to execute as the server console or as any online player.

 ## Configuration
 The port is configurable via the environment.
-Set the environment variable `MAGIKCRAFT_HTTPD_PORT` to the port you want the server to run on.
+Set the environment variable `MINECRAFT_REST_CONSOLE_PORT` to the port you want the server to run on.

-The default is port 8086 if no port is set.
+The default is port 8086, if no port is set.

 The endpoint can be secured with an API key.
-Set the environment variable `MAGIKCRAFT_HTTPD_API_KEY` to the API key you with to use to secure the endpoint.
+Set the environment variable `MINECRAFT_REST_CONSOLE_API_KEY` to the API key you with to use to secure the endpoint.

 The default is to run the endpoint unsecured.